ELF-Lab/ParserTools/csv2fst/docs/README.md

 ## Acknowledgements

+Several people and organizations have contributed code, advice, tools and/or materials to this project.
+We extend our most sincerest gratitude for the help!

 ### People

 * Antti Arppe
 * Chris Hamerly
+* Nancy Jones
 * Nora Livesay
+* John Nichols
 * Minh Nguyen
 * Scott Parhill
 * Sandra Radic